AstrobioMike/NASA-GeneLab-working/amplicon/GL-DPPD-7104-A.md

 <br>

-### Merging forward and reverse reads
+### Merging forward and reverse reads; not needed if data are single-end
 ```R
 merged_contigs <- mergePairs(dadaF=forward_seqs, derepF=“Filtered-R1.fq.gz”, dadaR=reverse_seqs, derepR=“Filtered-R2.fq.gz”)
 ```

 **Parameter Definitions:**

-*	not needed if data are single-end

-*	`merged_contigs <-` – specifies the variable we are going to store the results within in our R environment
+*	`merged_contigs <-` – specifies the variable that will store the results within in our R environment

 *	`mergePairs()` – the DADA2 function we are calling, with the following parameters set within it